prometheus-operator/prometheus-operator/governance.md

 ### Consensus

-The default decision making mechanism for the Prometheus Operator project is [lazy consensus][lazy].
-This means that any decision on technical issues is considered supported by the [team][team] as long as nobody objects.
+The default decision making mechanism for the Prometheus Operator project is [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
+This means that any decision on technical issues is considered supported by the [team](https://groups.google.com/forum/#!forum/prometheus-operator-team) as long as nobody objects.

 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.